hazennetworksolutions/quantus-mainnet/guide.md

 ### Step A2 — Benchmark the Card

 A benchmark runs locally and never contacts the pool.
-Do it first — it tells you immediately whether you are on the CUDA code path.
+Do it **before** any pool configuration — it answers the single most expensive question in this guide, namely whether you are on the CUDA code path at all.

 ```bash
 cd /opt/quantus